unrealwork/atsd-use-cases/OrovilleDam/README.md

 -------------------------

 In the last several days, the storage level in the dam has dropped back down below the threshold capacity.
 The crisis, however, is not over quite yet.
-The main driving force behind the Oroville dam disaster has been a record setting amount of rainfall in California.
+The main driving force behind the Oroville dam disaster has been a continued period of heavy rainfall in northern California.
 Below is an image showing daily precipitation totals together with the dam storage levels.
 By toggling over any of the columns, we can see the values and time of these variables.
 We can see that after a period of rainfall, storage levels experience almost an immediate hike.

 ![Figure 7](Images/Figure7.png)